top of page

 Doug 2.jpg

-Doug Wampler, Coach
+Doug Wampler, Senior Coach

-Doug moved to Pittsburgh in 2015 to pursue his bachelor's degree in Urban Studies at the University of Pittsburgh.
+Doug (he/him) moved to Pittsburgh in 2015 to pursue his bachelor's degree in Urban Studies at the University of Pittsburgh.
 After completing his degree, he joined PULSE, and committed to a year of service with Evolve Coaching as a Job Coach.
 Doug empowers clients who are seeking work, or are already employed, to meet self-defined goals for workplace success.
 He enjoys thrift shopping, traveling, and eating at new places around the city.

 Skukura Woods, Senior Coach